 Animals in the Menagerie are all labeled first with their Color Rarity and then with their Species Rarity.
 For example, a Lion Manti is a Common Color Common Species, while a Silver Manti is an Uncommon Color Common Species.

-There are currently 1320 animals to collect in the Menagerie, as it holds both male and female versions.
-You may view an organized list of them in the Minipet Guide sorted by method of origin, Species Rarity (for village animals), and ascending Color Rarity.
+There are currently 2988 animals to collect in the Menagerie, as it holds both male and female versions.
+Check out all the ones you're missing in the Missing List.
+You may view an organized list of animals in the Minipet Guide sorted by method of origin, Species Rarity (for village animals), and ascending Color Rarity.